LouisGallagher/Logger2/README.md

-Logger2
+Logger2 ()
 =======

-Tool for logging RGB-D data from the ASUS Xtion Pro Live with OpenNI2
+Tool for logging RGB-D data from the ASUS Xtion Pro Live with OpenNI2 and now the Intel® RealSense™ Camera R200 with librealsense.

-Should build on Linux, MacOS and Windows.
-Haven't built on Windows yet though, so someone feel free try it out!
+Builds on Linux

-Requires CMake, Boost, Qt4, OpenNI2, ZLIB and OpenCV.
+Requires CMake, Boost, Qt4, OpenNI2, librealsense, ZLIB and OpenCV.

 Grabs RGB and depth frames which can then be compressed (lossless ZLIB on depth and JPEG on RGB) or uncompressed.